 The committee accepts PGA applications every month, so be sure to apply as soon as you have completed 200 hours to maximize your paycheck.
 Applications must be received in Human Resources by the 10th calendar day of the month to be considered that month.

-The team of volunteers who evaluate PGA applications include the following classified staff members (left to right in photo):
+The team of volunteers who evaluate PGA applications include the following classified staff members: